zeenix/zlink/README.md

 Still, we make every effort to minimize allocations as much as possible.
 In fact, we don't do any allocations in `zlink` itself unless `std` feature is enabled.

+Moreover, we plan to add no_alloc in the near future.

 [meris]: https://github.com/serde-rs/serde-rs.github.io/pull/179